 As we build in the future we need to recruit and consolidate strategically, with a clear picture of the core social composition of our movement.
 In doing this, we must not be guided by a mechanistic representivity.
 While the ANC is and must be a nationally representative movement, it would be misguided to try to reproduce a mechanical and proportional reflection of class, ethnic and national realities in our country.
 Rather, the social composition of the ANC must be built around the ANC`s ongoing strategic transformational objectives, around a strategic perspective of the class and national forces most capable of driving reconstruction and development.

 Vanguard of broad liberation movement

+The ANC remains the vanguard of the broad South African liberation movement.
 Despite its position as the leading force in government, the central function of the ANC remains unchanged.